 To apply for one of the scholarships, you must first apply for a course with us.

 Engineering at Strathclyde

 As the largest Faculty of Engineering in Scotland we have more than 800 international students from 100 different countries around the world studying with us here at Strathclyde.
-We have over 40 undergraduate courses and over 70 postgraduate taught courses on offer within our 8 departments, providing a broad range of study options for our students.
+We have over 40 undergraduate courses and almost 70 postgraduate taught courses on offer within our 8 departments, providing a broad range of study options for our students.
 We believe in useful learning, that's why we have strong links with industry and our staff are leading experts in their fields.
-Hear from our Executive Dean of Engineering Professor Atilla Incecik, and some of our students in our video to find out more about the Faculty of Engineering.
+Hear from some of our staff and students in our video to find out more about the Faculty of Engineering.

 Studying in Glasgow

 Glasgow is the largest city in Scotland, with excellent transport links to the rest of the UK and beyond